 Science can be super cool to try and super easy to set up at the same time.
 Let’s show kids how fun science can be!
-We have loads of simple science experiments you can easily do at home or in the classroom.
 This Valentine’s Day hydrogen peroxide and yeast experiment is a must try experiment for a real WOW!
+We have loads of simple Valentine’s Day science experiments you can easily do at home or in the classroom.

 We, of course, love the holidays here, so it’s fun to give a classic chemistry experiments a Valentine’s Day theme!

-Check out the awesome photos below and at the end, you will see everything you need to set up your own Hydrogen peroxide and yeast experiment.
+Check out the awesome photos below and at the end, you will see everything you need to set up your own hydrogen peroxide and yeast experiment or Elephant Toothpaste for Valentine’s Day.

 Check out our elephant toothpaste experiment with stronger peroxide!

-The reaction between the hydrogen peroxide and the yeast is called an exothermic reaction.
-You will feel a warmth to the outside of the container because energy is being released.
+The reaction between hydrogen peroxide and yeast is called an exothermic reaction.
+You will feel a warmth to the outside of the container because energy is being released in the form of heat.

 The yeast helps to remove the oxygen from the hydrogen peroxide creating tons of tiny bubbles that made all that cool foam.
 The foam is the oxygen, water, and dish soap that you added.